Dara Friedman: Work and career

 Friedman's film and video work is regarded for its ability to reduce film to its most basic, material essences in ways that create emotionally compelling, visceral experiences.
 She often works in 16mm and Super 8 film formats, although also using standard and high-definition cameras.
 A rigorous planning and editing process creates a visceral visual experience that is complemented by the unpredictability of the human subjects she often works with.
 The artist establishes relationships with the people who perform directly for her camera, sometimes identified through a casting call, in order to create intimate filming environments that capture an element of natural spontaneity.
 Although these films do not have linear narratives, the calculated presentation of bodies in motion encourages the viewer to connect with the subjects and places on screen.
 Since the 1990s, Friedman has created film, videos, and installations that integrate these elements of structured and dynamic visuals.
 She is represented by Gavin Brown's enterprise, who has consistently featured Friedman's work since 1998.

 Exhibitions

-The artist's first mid-career survey was organized by the Pérez Art Museum Miami by René Morales in 2017, and featured fifteen installations of her video works spanning the course of twenty years.
+The artist's first mid-career survey was organized by the Pérez Art Museum Miami, and curated by René Morales in 2017.
+The show featured fifteen installations spanning 20 years of her video works.
+A monographic catalog was produced by the museum in commemoration of the exhibition and the artist's career milestone.

+In 2024, Friedman's piece Romance (2001) is included in The Days That Build Us, organized by PAMMTV, the video art streaming platform, at the Pérez Art Museum Miami, Florida.
+The 32-minute film captured the affective interactions and kisses of seventy couples in public spaces.
+The work of Dara Friedman is exhibited next works by Tania Candiani, Rivane Neuenschwander, Deborah Jack, and Miguel Ángel Rojas.